violaberg/dragon-name-game/README.md

   * Dr. Ernest Drake "Dragonology" The complete book of dragons

 * The biggest thank you as always to my family during this busy time of juggling project, hackathon and life in general.
-* Thank you as well to my mentor David Bowers who supported me from the very beginning always giving the best advice and ideas for solutions.
+* Thank you as well to my mentor [David Bowers](https://github.com/dnlbowers) who supported me from the very beginning always giving the best advice and ideas for solutions.
 * And thank you to Kim for continuous support and in general for convincing me to take on this course.

-## **Future development**

-* In future I would like to add sound effects, such as dragon roars and possibly create ASCII art matching each dragon description.